Do you have a habit of setting measurable goals for yourself?

 Six Fingers

-Now you know the importance of knowing our numbers
+Now you understand the importance of knowing our numbers